Alcohol Use and Older Adults

 6. What parts of the body does drinking affect most?

-Alcohol not broken down or cleared from the bloodstream by the liver goes to the rest of the body, including the brain.
+Alcohol not broken down or cleared from the bloodstream by the liver spreads throughout the rest of the body.
 Alcohol can affect parts of the brain that control movement, speech, judgment, and memory.
 These effects lead to the familiar signs of drunkenness: difficulty walking, slurred speech, memory lapses, and impulsive behavior.
 Long-term heavy drinking can shrink the frontal lobes of the brain, which impairs thinking skills.